 Tip #7: Start or join a local Atari user group.

 If you live in a larger city there might be an Atari user group you could join.
 This would be a great way to meet people who usually have stuff they are willing to part with or swap for.
 If not, start your own Atari group!
 I am definitely planning on doing this in my city.
 I think this would be a great source of contacts for Atari hardware and software.

 Tip #8: Explore and post in the Atari Age forums marketplace.

 Atari Age can be a great place to find Atari stuff and prices that are generally less than what you would find on eBay.
 This is because the people buying and selling are collectors and enthusiasts and are often more motivated to offer a fair price.
 I have found local people this way.
 There is a special thread for want ads and you could make it clear that only local sellers should reply.
 Be sure you only post in the appropriate Marketplace forums.
 These kinds of posts are not welcome elsewhere on the forums and users will be quick to let you know that.

 Tip #9: Attend a Vintage Computer Festival or other retrocomputing event.

-If you are lucky enough to live withing driving distance of a retro computing event such as the Vintage Computing Festivals you might be able to find good hardware and software from attendees who bring extra stuff they want to part with.
+If you are lucky enough to live within driving distance of a retro computing event such as the Vintage Computing Festivals you might be able to find good hardware and software from attendees who bring extra stuff they want to part with.
 These events usually set up a room where people can sell stuff.
 I recently attended the VCF East meeting in Wall, NJ and there was definitely some Atari items there to buy.
 I ended up buying a book I didn’t have.